moisesmmele/powerlock-win/README.md

 ## Recovery

 If you are locked out:
-1.  **Wait**: The Dead-Man's Hand timer (set during setup) will automatically unlock the system eventually.
+1.  **Wait**: The Auto-Recovery timer (set during setup) will automatically unlock the system eventually.
 2.  **Manual Recovery**: If the timer fails or was disabled manually, log in with the **Backup Administrator Account** ensuring you have one enabled, and manually run `recovery.ps1` as SYSTEM (requires PsExec or Task Scheduler intervention) or simply use `main.ps1` to Disable restrictions if the backup admin was not restricted.

 ## Disclaimer